Why does my phone die so fast – how to fix the issue |Tech-addict

 6. Too many notifications

 Too many notifications buzzing on your device cause your phone to blink, vibrate and play notification sounds constantly which eat up a lot of battery power of your phone.
+Too many push notifications, constant push notifications, and frequent notifications from app notifications can drain battery life.
+Managing notification settings in phone settings to limit unnecessary alerts can help conserve battery.
 Therefore, turn off the active notifications for those apps which you hardly use or limit them to really important apps only.

 To do this, go to Settings > Notifications > turn off the notifications from the list of apps whose notifications aren’t worth your attention.